 What is "People First Language?"

-In the Request for Proposals, we ask that applicants use "People First" language in "all proposals, publications, reports, and presentations to emphasize positive images of people with disabilities as people first.."
-The Disability is Natural website has a resources page that might be helpful: https://www.disabilityisnatural.com/pfl-articles.html
+In the Request for Proposals, we ask that applicants use "People First" language in "all proposals, publications, reports, and presentations to emphasize positive images of people with disabilities as people first."
+The Disability is Natural website has a resource page that might be helpful: https://www.disabilityisnatural.com/pfl-articles.html

 When is the next Grant period?

-Our annual Grant Request for Proposals generally coincides with the annual State Conference for People with Disabilities, hosted by the Indiana Governor's Council for People with Disabilities, which usually takes place in late November, early December.
-Please check back for details then, or ask to be added to our distribution list.
-Our e-mail address is: firstname.lastname@example.org.
+Our annual grant Request for Proposals has historically coincided with the Indiana Conference on Disability, hosted by the Indiana Governor's Council for People with Disabilities.
+Even though the Conference is now biennial, we have elected to keep the same schedule.
+Our Request for Proposals is usually released in early December with a close date in the 3rd week of January.
+Please check back for details then or ask to be added to our distribution list.
+Our e-mail address is: email@example.com.